Originally published on October 17, 2017.

 The authors of this article are hopeful that over the next several years states will begin to craft regulation that balances the dual needs of protecting consumers from businesses operating in the fledgling industry while also promoting continued innovation by not saddling virtual currency businesses with regulatory burdens that make it financially impractical to operate.
 One attempt to craft such legislation has been proposed by the Uniform Law Commission, which in July 2017 introduced a model Regulation of Virtual Currency Businesses Act.
-The model legislation has not yet been adopted by any state, and has been subject to both criticism and praise by the industry, but is instructive of the types of considerations legislatures need to address when attempting to regulate the industry, including common sense definitions of “virtual currency” and what type of activity or economic thresholds should be implemented for “virtual currency business activity” so as to not drive away innovation from the state or punish personal or low-stakes use of the technology.
+The model legislation had been adopted by a few states, including Hawaii and has been supported by the American Bar Association, but after receiving criticism from states like Wyoming and Missouri over its model legislation, the ULC asked states to hold off on enacting its model rules to allow the Commission time to further study the issue.
+The debate over the ULC is emblematic of the differences of opinion on the best way to enact legislation addressing blockchain and virtual currency technologies and the challenges of even reaching legislative consensus over fundamental concepts such as the definitions of "virtual currency" or the types of activities or economic thresholds that could be implemented for "virtual currency business activity."

 This article attempts to outline the range of regulations or guidance provided by the states with regard to virtual currency regulations or blockchain specific technologies.
 Because the law is rapidly developing we will try to update it quarterly to address new regulations or case law impacting the industry.

-The Alabama Monetary Transmission Act, approved by Governor Kay Ivey in May 2017, defines “monetary value” as “[a] medium of exchange, including virtual or fiat currencies, whether or not redeemable in money.”
+The Alabama Monetary Transmission Act, effective August 2017, defines "monetary value" as "[a] medium of exchange, including virtual or fiat currencies, whether or not redeemable in money."
 H.B.
 215, 2017 Leg., Reg.
 Sess.
 (Ala.
 2017) § 8-7A-2(8).
 The act requires that every person engaging in the business of monetary transmissions obtain a license from the state.
 Money transmission includes receiving monetary value (including virtual currency) for transmission.
 H.B.
 215, 2017 Leg., Reg.
 Sess.
 (Ala.
 2017) § 8-7A-2(10).
 The act exempts banks, bank holding companies, securities-clearing firms, payment and settlement processors, broker-dealers, and government entities.

 In 2017, Arizona adopted two statutes related specifically to the storage of information on the blockchain.
 Arizona Statute § 44-7061 makes signatures, records, and contracts secured through blockchain technology legally valid.
 "A contract relating to a transaction may not be denied legal effect, validity or enforceability solely because that contract contains a smart contract term."
 H.B.
 2417, 53d Leg., 1st Reg.
 Sess.
 (Ariz.
 2017).